Actions speak louder than words

 Truly experience a unique way to commemorate

 Push past your mental and physical limits, away from any comfort zone

 Acquire knowledge along the way

 Be a symbol of peace

-Pay tribute at the finish line!
+Pay tribute at the start and finish line!

 After graduating in Sports & Science, a specialization in Nutrition and a career filled in a management position, MJ never could settle on the type of Sport that would fully fit in his life.
 And so he tried nearly every type of sport in the search of filling the void.
 A void that still lingered with him from his own personal war experience as a child.
 Years and years he try to manage it by pushing himself harder and harder in every sport he practiced.

 It was not until he tried obstacle course racing back in 2010, that he found the spark he couldn’t with any other sport.
 So it became his sole focus for years.
 Travelling around the world alongside his wife, it became clear that this was something that could give him full satisfaction.

 The more he practiced OCR, the more he felt that there was a missing link.
 OCR has its root in the Military as it was the soldier’s training regimen.
 But none of the existing races truly paid tribute to the actual war heroes, battlefields and history.
 He always wanted to do something that would contribute to a better future but by keeping the memories of what shaped today’s world alive.